Young Scots champion digital rights at youth summit in the Capital

 At the summit, Scotland’s Minister for Public Finance and Digital Economy, Kate Forbes MSP, met the young people alongside representatives of the British-Irish Council and Baroness Beeban Kidron, the founder of 5Rights, to discuss the important work of the project.
 The summit kicked off with a speech from the Minister followed by a group round table, digital workshops and an interactive seminar.

-and the Digital Economy Kate Forbes said: “It is more important than ever, in this, the year of young people, that the voices and opinions of our young people in Scotland are heard and respected.
+Digital Economy Kate Forbes said: “It is more important than ever, in this, the year of young people, that the voices and opinions of our young people in Scotland are heard and respected.
 The 5Rights summit is a fantastic opportunity for the youth leaders to take the 5Rights agenda forward for Scotland and beyond.

 “Huge efforts are being made to recognise the digital rights not only for young people but for all internet users.
 It is the intention of the Scottish Government to use the 5Rights work as the basis of a future proof and inclusive ethical framework, underpinning digital rights that will affect not only young people but everyone in Scotland.”